Melissa Lowe2020-04-28T01:57:47+00:00My Journey|

 Missy Nelson to Melissa Lowe Posted on July 9, [...]

-I’m surprised over a decade later the lack of vertical disciplines recognized on the board.
+I’m surprised over a decade later at the lack of vertical disciplines recognized on the board.
 There is currently only one board member who freeflies for fun.
 I would love the opportunity to be a voice for 4-Way Vertical Formation Skydiving, Vertical Sequentials, angle flying, and freeflying in general.